yabellini/SitioAcademico/content/blog/2024_learningtocode/01-learningtocode.md

 ---
-title: "300 (three hundred)"
+title: "Learning to code in 30 lessons"
 weight: 1
+subtitle: "First class"
-subtitle: ""
+excerpt: ""
-excerpt: "Details of the design, organization and tools used in a predominantly theoretical online class with more than 300 connected students."
-date: 2022-05-09
+date: 2024-02-05
 draft: false
+categories:
+  - Education
+  - 100DaysToOffload
+  - English
+  - rstats
 tags:
   - Education
-  - Community
+  - 100DaysToOffload
   - English
+  - rstats
 ---

 My 14 year old nephew wants to learn how to program and I'm going to teach him.
 This is the first blog entry of our journey together.